KushalBhanot/Face-Detection-bb/README.md

     The right eyebrow is accessed through points (17, 21).
     The right eye is accessed using points (36, 41).
     And the jaw is accessed via points (0, 16).

+To close the ongoing frame readings, press 'Esc'.